Shreyans92/elmo-session5-dvc/README.md

 > Note: Keep the single image in respective class folder as Imagefolder package from toch has been used.

-The output of above command is class probability, in this case classes are {Cat,Dog}.The output is shown below:
+The output of above command is class probability, in this case classes are {Cat,Dog}.vThe output is shown below:

 ```bash
 {'Cat': 0.6777524352073669, 'Dog': 0.32224759459495544}